Quantum-Software-Development/Torus-Quantum-Magnetic-Field/README.md

 This script is a practical application of mathematical concepts in computer graphics and can be used for educational purposes or in simulations that require a visual representation of a torus.

-If you have any questions or need further clarification, feel free to open a pull request and ask
+If you have any questions or need further clarification, feel free to open a pull request and ask.